-CPB’s approach to sustainability risk is kept under review and our processes are being monitored on an on-going basis to ensure they are informed by industry practice in this evolving and dynamic area.
-As such, we may edit this page from time to time to ensure it accurately reflects our practices.
+CPB’s approach to sustainability risk is kept under review and its processes are being monitored on an on-going basis to ensure they are informed by industry practice in this evolving and dynamic area.
+As such, this page may be edited from time to time to ensure it accurately reflects CPB’s practices.

 No Consideration of Adverse Impacts of Insurance or Investment Advice on Sustainability Factors

 This disclosure is made for the purposes of Article 4 of SFDR.

 In order for CPB to be able to appropriately consider adverse sustainability impacts, and to rank and select financial products based on that information, firms who manage/provide the financial products in respect of which it provides investment or insurance advice would need to disclose their approach to such impacts.

 (a) the requirement under SFDR for relevant firms to disclose such information did not become applicable until the date of this statement (10 March 2021); and

 In terms of whether CPB intends to consider such adverse impacts in the future, CPB confirms it intends to closely monitor the industry position and update its approach in due course as the position evolves and further information is made available to CPB.
 CPB’s position in this regard is based on the following: